loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

     ),
     ..content(
       var_value,
-      [Because the environment must be exactly $x: A$, every variable has to be used exactly once.], ),
+      [All variables must be used exactly once.],
+    ),
     ..content(unit_value, [The unit value.
 The environment must be empty]), ..content(